Who is Responsible? The Data, Models, Users or Regulations? A Comprehensive Survey on Responsible Generative AI for a Sustainable Future: Results

-\paragraph{Methods in practice.} XAI methods can be ante-hoc (interpretability built into the model class, e.g., sparse linear models, rule lists, decision trees) or post-hoc (explain an existing black-box locally or globally).
+\paragraph{Methods in practice} XAI methods can be ante-hoc (interpretability built into the model class, e.g., sparse linear models, rule lists, decision trees) or post-hoc (explain an existing black-box locally or globally).
 Common post-hoc families include feature relevance (saliency/attribution, gradients, SHAP/LIME) for instance-level insight~\cite{lundberg2017unified,ribeiro2016lime}; example-based explanations (prototypes, nearest neighbours) that ground behaviour in the data manifold~\cite{kenny2021explaining}; surrogate models that approximate decision logic with a transparent model; and visual/textual rationales (heatmaps, attention summaries) for human inspection~\cite{he2023harnessing}.
-For LLMs and Vision-language-models (VLMs), these are complemented by prompt-engineering probes, chain-of-thought (CoT) audits, and tool-use traces~\cite{natarajan2024vale}.
-Importantly, attention maps and saliency are \emph{not} proofs of causal reasoning and should be triangulated with counterfactual tests and ablations~\cite{jain2019attention,serrano2019attention}.
+For LLMs and VLMs, these are complemented by prompt-engineering probes, chain-of-thought (CoT) audits, and tool-use traces~\cite{natarajan2024vale}.
+Importantly, attention maps and saliency are \textit{not} proofs of causal reasoning and should be triangulated with counterfactual tests and ablations~\cite{jain2019attention}.

-Figure~\ref{fig:rai_mapping} situates post-hoc explanations within an RAI pipeline.
-Predictions $\hat{y}=M_{\phi}(x)$ can be accompanied by gradient-based importance $I(x_i)=\partial M_{\phi}/\partial x_i$ to support local inspection; example-based evidence provides case-level comparators; and visual/text explanations aid end-user understanding.
-Fairness is evaluated with standard disparity measures such as Statistical Parity Difference (SPD) \cite{Onedefin9:online} and Disparate Impact (DI) \cite{Barocas2016}:
+Figure~\ref{fig:rai_mapping} situates post-hoc explanations within an RAI pipeline.{ This framework bridges the gap between abstract interpretability theory and concrete engineering practice.
+Its specific role is to show how attribution signals and fairness checks \cite{Barocas2016} can be integrated into a standard pipeline to produce the "portable evidence" needed for external audits and institutional trust.} Predictions $\hat{y}=M_{\phi}(x)$ can be accompanied by gradient-based importance $I(x_i)=\partial M_{\phi}/\partial x_i$ to support local inspection; example-based evidence provides case-level comparators; and visual/text explanations aid end-user understanding.
+Fairness is evaluated with standard disparity measures such as Statistical Parity Difference (SPD) \cite{Onedefin9} and Disparate Impact (DI) \cite{Barocas2016}:

 A practical training objective combines task loss with an explicit fairness regulariser,